USS Cythera (PY-31)

 The second USS Cythera (PY-31) was a United States Navy patrol vessel in commission from 1942 to 1944 and in non-commissioned service from 1944 to 1946.
 She also served in the Israeli Navy as INS Ma'oz (K 234) from 1948 to 1956.

 In addition to naval service, the vessel operated as the blockade runner Ben Hecht to smuggle Jewish refugees into Mandatory Palestine, as a civilian yacht under various names, and as a ferry in Italy.

 Service history

 1931–1942

 Germania Werft at Kiel, Germany, built the ship in 1931 as the 753-gross register ton civilian luxury yacht Argosy for Charles A. Stone of the stock-brokerage firm Hayden, Stone & Co.
-As originally designed, she had accommodations for 15 passengers and a crew of 20.She later was renamed Vita, and then Abril.
+As originally designed, she had accommodations for 15 passengers and a crew of 20.
 Thomas Sopwith purchased her in 1934, renamed her Vita, and used her to shadow his J-class yacht Endeavour during the 1934 America's Cup race.
 She later was renamed Abril and used to smuggle arms to the Spanish Republican Armed Forces in Spain during the Spanish Civil War of 1936–1939.